fuse-box/fuse-box/docs/builtin-plugins.md

 ## JSON plugin
 Of course, it can't be all shiny without a JSON plugin, can it?
+(Allows `.json` files to be required/imported as JavaScript objects)

 ```js
 plugins: [